All Episodes

 I mean, one can only guess how many lives he saved in that situation.

-What about you know, why stand your ground laws?
+What about, you know, why stand your ground laws?

 This became a big deal in Florida.

-Um what is it about them are some of the best deterrents?
+What is it about them are some of the best deterrents?

-I didn't rush the judgment.
+I didn't rush to judgment.

 I waited for the evidence.

-The scream that we had on tape, which was identified as George Zimmerman, coupled with one eye witness that described a ground and pound of Zimmerman's head into the concrete.
+The scream that we had on tape, which was identified as George Zimmerman, coupled with one eyewitness that described a ground and pound of Zimmerman's head into the concrete.

 But that to me was an example where he might be dead today.